21 October 2016

 Using the abdominal breath, with the tiny pauses, open your mouth as you exhale, quietly saying "ha-a-a-a".
 Inhale through the mouth.
 Do this a few times.
 Then add: "a-a-a-h" with the mouth open' for the inhale.
 The sound being made is very soft, & the breath sort of skims backwards/inhaling, & forwards/exhaling, along the upper palette.
 Try it, ujjayi this way is beautiful: instant happiness!
 There is a gentle stimulation also to Lalana chakra, in the upper throat.

-The abdominal breath is a stand alone breath which can take you very easily into meditation....just keep doing it, & add so/inhale; ham/exhale.
+The abdominal breath is a stand alone breath which can take you very easily into meditation....just keep doing it, & for meditation, add the mantra, or sounds, of so/inhale; ham/exhale.
 Ham sounds like "hum".
 Do it for a few minutes.

 You can also add ujjayi to this, making it even more relaxing & profound.